aHoruz/SocketBall/README.md

 # SocketBall
-A simple clone of Haxball using Socket.IO
+A simple clone of Haxball using Socket.IO and p2.js